principles-of-computer-science/errata/errata-1e1.md

 Figure 8.7: Add a space after the `"include"` string.

 Page 531:
 Add this as a 5 star exercise.
-This should also serve as an explanation for why <code>gensym</code> doesn't always work.
+This should also serve as an explanation for why <code>gensym</code> doesn't always work.<br />
 Unfortunately not all of the problems are resolved with our "semi-hygienic macro" solution.
 Consider the following macro in our system:
 <pre>
 (define-macro (unhygienic-macro z)